Harshit-Ranjan1717/NETFLIX-GPT/README.md

 - Unsubscribed to the OnAuthStateChnage callback inside use Effect by using return
 - Register for TMDB API and get access token
 - Get data from TMDB now playing Movie list
+- Custom hook for noew playing Movie
+- Update store with movies Data
+Planning For MainContainer and Second Conatiner
+- Fetch data from trailer video
+- Update store with trailer data
+- Embedded the video from youtube by making it autoplay and mute
+- Tailwind to use main Container awesome
+- TMDB IMG CDN
+- Mde browse page amazing